-- 1 Build a segmented email list
+- 1 Build a segmented email marketing list

 - 2 Implement email capture forms

-- 3 Ask for useful information
+- 3 Collect useful customer data

 - 4 Create email capture landing pages

-- 6 Take inspiration from social media
+- 6 Take inspiration for restaurant email marketing strategies from social media

-- 7 Use emails for engagement
+- 7 Use restaurant email marketing for engagement

 - 8 Tips for writing the perfect restaurant marketing email